ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/fastly.md

 ### Get diff between two versions

-You can easily view the diff between two different versions by using the Fastly web interface.
+You can view the diff between two different versions by using the Fastly web interface.
 Unfortunately, Fastly CLI doesn't support this functionality.
 However, Fastly API and GNU diff can help you get an identical result.